cuba fuel shortage

 Rolling Electrical Blackouts

 There have been rolling blackouts in Cuba on an ongoing basis.
-They are generally publicized and do not last for long, 2 hours or so.
+This happens because the majority of electrical power in Cuba comes from fuel powered electricity generation.
+Fuel imports have dropped and so too has the fuel powered electricity.
+These outages are generally publicized but may last for a significant time.
 Your casa particular owner will be able to advise of them.
 If you’re staying on a resort, then your resort will 99% likely have a generator and oil for it, so you likely won’t even notice.

 Fans and AC in rooms might not operate, so consider taking